Skip to content

 Real Example: $50 Item on Depop vs Competitors

 A $50 item with $5 buyer-paid shipping on Depop costs the seller roughly $2.27 in fees (3.3% of $55 plus $0.45).
-On Mercari, the same item costs approximately $5.80 (10% of $58 with shipping in the fee base).
-On Poshmark, the seller pays $10.00 (20% of $50).
+On Mercari, the same $55 buyer payment costs approximately $5.50 because Mercari includes buyer-paid shipping in its 10% seller-fee base.
+On Poshmark, the seller pays $10.00 on the $50 item price.
 On Etsy, it is about $5.68 in combined fees.

-That means a seller keeps roughly $52.73 on Depop versus $44.20 on Mercari, $40.00 on Poshmark, or $49.32 on Etsy (before shipping costs and COGS).
-The $8 to $12 difference per item is substantial for high-volume fashion resellers.
+That means a seller keeps roughly $52.73 of the $55 buyer payment on Depop versus $49.50 on Mercari, before shipping label costs and COGS.
+Against Poshmark, the item-fee gap is $7.73 on one $50 sale, which is substantial for high-volume fashion resellers.

 The Depop Audience Is the Real Variable